 CARM and Medsafe regularly examine the reports in the adverse reaction report database.
 When a potential safety signal is identified and it is considered that further spontaneous reports will provide useful information to investigate the signal further, it is placed on the list.
 Potential safety signals may be based on groups of reports to CARM or a single well documented case.
 Potential signals will remain on for 6 months, but this may vary depending on the medicine and reaction.

 Once the active monitoring period for a potential safety signal has ended Medsafe and CARM evaluate the signal.
-A summary of the evaluations is published.

 There are a number of possible outcomes from the evaluation: